badgeteam/mch2022-image-compile/README.md

 # Performance

-The ESP32 WROVER module can use flash mode `qio` for fastest memory access.
-However, this does not seem to be a bottleneck.
-Choosing a good baud rate is the most important factor.
+Choosing a good baud rate is an important factor for fast flashing.
 During testing, a speed of around 2Mbit/s was the fastest transfer rate before running into communication errors.

 ## Approximate times